-Interdisciplinary Approaches to Climate Change (MARS 8990; Fall 2020).
-Special Topics course for graduate students in Political Science, Geography, Chemistry, and Marine Sciences.
-Topics included the science of climate change, political theory, psychology, risk communication, philosophy, environmental ethics, journalism and story-telling.
+Interdisciplinary Approaches to Climate Change (Fall 2020).
+I taught a Special Topics course (MARS 8990) to graduate students from Political Science, Geography, Chemistry, and Marine Sciences.
+We discussed how to move the needle (especially in Georgia) on climate change.
+As scientists, we often think we just need to explain it better and then people will act, but that idea has not proven true for most of us.
+Our discussion topics included the science of climate change, political theory, psychology, risk communication, philosophy, environmental ethics, journalism and story-telling.
+Students really learned a great deal about relevant disciplines other than their own, and have vowed to continue collaborating.